 He does not deserve to be with you if he feels he has the right to violate you.
 After my trauma, I still cared for the boyfriend who assaulted me.
 He was my first, and still feel a connection with him because of this.
 However, I knew after that night: he was not safe.
 I had one body, and I had to protect it.
 I broke up with my assailant, deleted and blocked him from my phone and all social media.

 2. Contact the authorities if you feel comfortable doing so.

 I know now that I was not my ex-boyfriend’s first victim.
-Sexual offenders rarely commit one assault.
+Sexual offenders rarely commit just one assault.
 If you contact the authorities, then you might have the opportunity to stop that person from striking again.
 Doing this, however, is extremely difficult.
 It is severely trying on the mind and emotions.
-Court rooms often question the legitimacy of the victim’s encounter, causing the victim to question her own experience.
+Courtrooms often question the legitimacy of the victim’s encounter, causing the victim to question her own experience.
 If you feel like you cannot handle going through this, and only want to move on, then do not get the authorities involved.
 The violation I experienced is not one I would wish on anyone.
-I didn’t know how to exist afterwards in a body I no longer felt I owned.
-But for my own well-being, I knew I could not handle seeing my ex boyfriend again.
+I didn’t know how to exist afterward in a body I no longer felt I owned.
+But for my own well-being, I knew I could not handle seeing my ex-boyfriend again.
 I never involved the authorities.

 3. Find support

 You cannot handle this trauma alone; the weight of it is too heavy for any one person to bear.
 If you have a family situation like mine, talk to friends.
 I talked to my closest friends about my trauma, and they give me the strength to live each day moving forward.

 There are also emergency and crisis hotlines available 24 hours a day, 7 days a week, like the National Sexual Assault Hotline.
 Use these.
 They are free.
 I myself have called more than once, and every person I have spoken has been understanding, empathetic, and non-judgmental.

 4. Seek professional mental help